 Conviction of a Class A Misdemeanor can result in a $1,000 fine and up to a year-long jail sentence.
 Defendants convicted of a Class B Felony face severe penalties of up to a 25-year prison sentence.

-Our Weapons Charges Defense Attorneys Can Help
+Our Weapons Charges Defense Attorneys in Syracuse & Central New York Can Help

 Both misdemeanor and felony weapons-related convictions will result in the creation of a criminal record.
-Individuals with criminal records often experience difficulties getting hired for jobs, getting approval for a car or home loan, and renting or purchasing the property.
+Individuals with criminal records often experience difficulties getting hired for jobs, getting approval for a car or home loan, and renting or purchasing a property.
 Fighting your criminal weapons charge as seriously as possible is essential.
 Contact CDH Law PLLC today to schedule your initial consultation and learn how our attorneys can help you fight your New York weapons charge.